18F/join.tts.gsa.gov/pages/positions/usdc-director.md

 - Fellow Experience: Develop end to end fellow experience starting from application, to engagement/in-program support, to offboarding and conversion into permanent roles.
 - Information architecture: Organize and structure complex information to help diverse audiences easily find what they need.

-### Key objective #3:   Grow, develop & support growth of the USDC Program

-- Research, develop, and encourage adoption of best practices.
-Create space for experimentation and iteration.
-- Research and identify program blockers to growth.
-Collaborate across roles and organizations to build strategic relationships, achieve common goals, and to resolve sensitive issues.
-- Promote collective success; make time for collaborative decision-making in project work; acknowledge how others’ contributions led to achievements; and create shared ownership of success, risks, and accountability.
+### Key objective #3:   Lead, manage, supervise and mentor USDC personnel with a focus on furthering diversity, equity, and inclusion efforts.

+- Develop the entire fellow experience from application, to in-program support, to offboarding and potential conversion into permanent roles.
+- Drive recruitment efforts for USDC cohorts and further diversity by ensuring equal opportunity in recruitment, selection, training, awards and assignments.
+- Conduct and document performance plans and development plans for direct reports (first-line fellow supervisors and front office staff).
+Clearly communicate expectations, initiate difficult conversations and/or possible corrective actions.
 - Maintain a work environment of respect, diversity, equity, inclusion, accessibility, mutual support, flexibility, collaboration, continuous learning, and commitment to customer / partner needs.
 Ensure all perspectives are valued and included.
 Uphold TTS values of inclusion, integrity, and impact.
-- Promote transparency about how decisions are made.
-Regularly include others in planning and decision-making.

 {% if page.state != 'upcoming' %}